foodsharing-taiwan/foodsharing.tw/_pages/foodsaving-worldwide.md

   image: "/assets/images/foodsaving-worldwide.jpg"
 ---

+# 國際享食

-__Foodsharing Taiwan is part of the foodsaving worldwide network.
+Foodsharing Taiwan is part of the foodsaving worldwide network.

 For more information, visit their [info page on yunity.org](https://yunity.org/en/foodsaving-worldwide) or [foodsaving.world](https://foodsaving.world).